Luis Urías Preview, Player Props: Red Sox vs. Royals

 Luis Urías At The Plate

-- In nine games this season (24.3%), Urias has picked up an RBI, and in three of those games (8.1%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 23.7% of his games this season, Urias has had at least one RBI.
+He's picked up more than one in 7.9% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.